On-Page SEO

 Maximize content value

-Contrary to common myths, outbound links are not detrimental to your website's SEO or reputation, but can actually benefit your content in several ways.
+Unlike some myths, outbound links don't hurt your website's SEO or reputation.
+Actually, they can help in several ways.

 Linking to other websites is a great way to provide value to your users.
 Often, links help users to find out more, to check out your sources and to better understand how your content is relevant to the questions that they have.